wp-plugins/spokesperson/readme.txt

 == Description ==
 Spokesperson is a simple plugin for public blogs or any kind of WordPress driven site which can be used to show spokesperson/contributors information in widget areas.

+If you want to show your sites contributor information then this plugin for you.
+Its nice graphical user interface will help you to show thier avater, email address, position and twitter profile by a few clicks.
+From the widget page in wp-admin you can handle this.
+For detail information regarding installation please see the "Installation" tab.

 == Installation ==
 **From your WordPress dashboard**